tobiaswuerth/pyscribe/README.md

-# Audio Transcribe
+# PyScribe

-A Windows tool for recording system audio and transcribing it with minimal setup.
+> A Windows tool for **recording system audio** and **transcribing it** with minimal setup.

-Audio Transcribe captures audio from Windows loopback devices (system audio/speakers) and uses OpenAI's Whisper model to perform speech recognition locally.
+PyScribe captures audio from Windows loopback devices (system audio/speakers) and uses OpenAI's Whisper model to perform speech recognition locally.

 What it can do:
 - Generates `.wav` files from system audio output